CosmoStat/wf-psf/_sources/configuration.md.txt

 |`plotting`| This pipeline task is a utility feature for generating plots for the various metrics.|
 |`simPSF`| This pipeline task is used to simulate stellar PSFs to use as training and test data for the training procedure.<br> (Currently, it runs as a separate code and is not triggered by the command `wavediff`).|

-Configuring WaveDiff to execute one or more of the pipeline tasks (e.g. `training`, `metrics`, or `plotting`) is done by providing a configuraton file with specific parameter settings as input into the software.
+Configuring WaveDiff to execute one or more of the pipeline tasks (e.g. `training`, `metrics`, or `plotting`) is done by providing a configuration file with specific parameter settings as input into the software.

 The directory tree below shows the various configuration files which contain their own unique settings for executing a particular task in WaveDiff: